vin109/AI-Powered-Customer-Support-Quality-Auditor/README.md

 and resolution effectiveness.
 Designed for enterprises, BPOs, and SaaS companies, the solution enhances customer experience, ensures compliance, and reduces manual QA workload.

+Outcomes:
+● Automated analysis of chat and call transcripts.
+● LLM-based scoring of quality metrics (empathy, resolution, compliance).
+● Real-time detection of compliance breaches.
+● RAG-powered contextual feedback and improvement suggestions.
+● Dashboards for supervisors with agent-wise analytics.